osankur/CircAG/README.md

     run product --lts "examples/ums/machine.ta,examples/ums/scheduler.ta,examples/ums/user.ta"

 ## Scala3 Console
-Run
+To use the API as an interactive proof system, you can use the Scala console:

     scala3 -cp target/scala-3.1.2/CircAG.jar -Dfile.encoding=UTF-8

+Alternatively, just run `interactive.sh`.

 ## Debug level
-Use the following property to set debug level to debug
+Use the following property while running the jar to set debug level to debug

      -Dorg.slf4j.simpleLogger.defaultLogLevel=debug